OpenZeppelin/BabelBlock-Checker/README.md

 # LangCheck: Smart Contract Language Audit Checklist

->[!tip]
->**Pro Tip**: Bookmark this checklist and revisit it regularly to stay updated with best practices in smart contract language auditing.
+> **Pro Tip**: Bookmark this checklist and revisit it regularly to stay updated with best practices in smart contract language auditing.

 ## How to Use This Checklist

 LangCheck is a comprehensive checklist designed for auditors evaluating the security, reliability, and maintainability of smart contract languages.
 It helps auditors systematically review aspects of a language that can impact the quality and security of the smart contracts developed with it.

 This checklist is organized into distinct categories, each addressing a particular aspect of smart contract development.
-Each item includes an explanation, hidden behind a toggle for ease of reading, explaining why the check is important and the risks or security concerns it addresses.
-By following the checklist, auditors can ensure that they don't overlook any critical areas and can gain a thorough understanding of the strengths and weaknesses of the language under review.
+Each item includes explanations of the objectives, potential issues, and references to help auditors understand the importance of each check.

 To use the checklist effectively:
 1. Review the categories and choose those relevant to your audit focus.
-Multiple aspects may need to be considered simultaneously, as some language features can impact different areas of security, performance, and reliability.
 2. Check each item to understand the rationale and context.
-The explanations provide deeper insights into why a particular aspect is important, helping assess the risks associated with the language.
 3. Proceed through each item systematically to ensure a comprehensive review.
-A systematic approach helps ensure that no critical aspects are missed and that all potential vulnerabilities are identified.

 Auditors are encouraged to take notes while progressing through the checklist, as these notes can be valuable for communicating findings to stakeholders and for creating detailed audit reports.
 LangCheck can also be used iteratively—returning to the checklist during different stages of the audit can help confirm that all issues are addressed.

->[!NOTE]
-> Click the toggle of each item to see the explanation behind.

 ## Table of Contents
 1. [Language Syntax and Semantics](#1-language-syntax-and-semantics)